Minister: Vincent Mark Parenteau

 Sio Silica - Silica Sand Project

-Sio Silica Corporation (formerly CanWhite Sands), a private company based in Calgary, has proposed to construct a silica sand processing facility and extraction process to produce 1.36 million tonnes of processed silica sand per year.
+Sio Silica Corporation (formerly CanWhite Sands), a private company based in Calgary, proposed to construct a silica sand processing facility and extraction process to produce 1.36 million tonnes of processed silica sand per year.

 Lynn Lake Gold Mine - Alamos Gold Inc.

 The federal environmental assessment of the Alamos Gold Inc. Lynn Lake Gold Mine was completed on March 6th, 2023, and the Minister of Environment and Climate Change Canada released a decision statement determining that the project is not likely to cause significant adverse environmental effects.
 Following the Decision by the Federal Minister, the Manitoba Environment Act Licenses for both the Gordon and MacLellan Mine Sites were issued.
-The MMF is continuing its discussions with Manitoba, Canada, and Alamos to ensure that our Citizens are included in all project-related opportunities and that Métis specific mitigation measures are incorporated into their project plans.
-Alamos has invited the MMF to participate in the Environmental Advisory Committee, however no meetings have been held to date.

-We are always looking for input, comments, questions, and concerns from Métis Citizens who are directly or indirectly impacted by mining projects underway in the local community or within the areas that have traditionally been used for harvesting.
+We are always looking for input, comments, questions, and concerns from Métis Citizens who are directly or indirectly impacted by mining and exploration projects underway in the local community or within the areas that have traditionally been used for harvesting.
 If you would like more information about mining projects in Manitoba, please contact Maddy Perry via email: madelynn.perry@mmf.mb.ca

 B300-150 Henry Avenue, Winnipeg, Manitoba, R3B 0J7